Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 Ancient Forms of Justice

-In ancient times, the concept of “justice” was examined and debated by numerous thinkers, including Plato, Homer, Hesiod, Solon, Heraclitus, Protagoras, and Socrates.
+In ancient history, the concept of “justice” was examined and debated by numerous thinkers, including Plato, Homer, Hesiod, Solon, Heraclitus, Protagoras, and Socrates.
 These intellectuals attempted to contemplate the true meaning of justice in regard to both society and individuals.
 The concepts they proposed vary quite significantly from one thinker to the next.
 Plato, in turn, drew much of his definition regarding justice from these early views, as he sought the true meaning behind what constituted a “just” society and individual.
 In doing so, Plato effectively defined justice in a way that fit an idealistic society.
 But, is it sufficient to conclude that Plato effectively defined justice in a manner that can be applied to everyday life?

 Homer's View of Justice